hmp012/mobile-AR/blogposts/03_Testing+Performance+Delivery.md

 ### What challenges do advancements in AR face at the moment?

-From our project experience, the biggest “real world” challenges are less about rendering and more about robustness:
+From our project experience, the biggest “real-world” challenges are less about rendering and more about robustness:

 - **Reliable localization and drift:** keeping virtual content consistently aligned over time and across conditions.
 - **Visual conditions:** glare, reflections, motion blur, low light, and textureless surfaces hurt tracking.